 APS Salon Exhibition for 2022

 For many decades, the Atlanta Photographic Society (APS) has held an annual Salon Exhibition in conjunction with Atlanta Celebrates Photography (ACP).
-Please tour our virtual 2021 Salon Exhibition at Salon 2021.
+To see what it's like please tour last year's virtual 2021 Salon Exhibition at Salon 2021.

 Dates and Deadlines

 Here are the important dates and deadlines for the 2022 Salon Exhibition.

 Salon Webpage Live: Tentatively, Saturday September 24, 2022 .

 Gallery Hanging: Saturday September 24, 2022, 10am.
 Please delivery your images promptly, and volunteer to help hang them if you can.

 Three judges from outside the club will judge the images and award ribbons (1st, 2nd, 3rd, and HM's) in both the color and monochrome categories.

 Choose up to five of your images in any mix of color or monochrome for submission.
 Label each as for a monthly competition (e.g., “My Rabid Cat by Darryl Neill”).